status-im/nim-json-rpc/README.md

 There are three variants of `route`.

-Note that once invoked all RPC calls are error trapped and any exceptions raised are passed back with the error message encoded as a `JsonNode`.
+Note that once invoked all RPC calls are error trapped and any exceptions raised are passed back with the error message encoded as a `Json document`.

 ### `route` by string

-This `route` variant will handle all the conversion of `string` to `JsonNode` and check the format and type of the input data.
+This `route` variant will handle all the conversion of `string` to `Json document` and check the format and type of the input data.

 #### Parameters

 `router: RpcRouter`: The router object that contains the RPCs.

-`data: string`: A string ready to be processed into a `JsonNode`.
+`data: string`: A string ready to be processed into a `Json document`.

 #### Returns

 `Future[string]`: This will be the stringified JSON response, which can be the JSON RPC result or a JSON wrapped error.

-### `route` by `JsonNode`
+### `route` by `Json document`

-This variant allows simplified processing if you already have a `JsonNode`.
-However if the required fields are not present within `node`, exceptions will be raised.
+This variant allows simplified processing if you already have a `Json document`.
+However if the required fields are not present within `data`, exceptions will be raised.

 #### Parameters

 `router: RpcRouter`: The router object that contains the RPCs.

-`node: JsonNode`: A pre-processed `JsonNode` that matches the expected format as defined above.
+`req: RequestTx`: A pre-processed `Json document` that matches the expected format as defined above.

 #### Returns

-`Future[JsonNode]`: The JSON RPC result or a JSON wrapped error.
+`Future[ResponseTx]`: The JSON RPC result or a JSON wrapped error.

 ### `tryRoute`